Augustana Honor Code and Honor Council

 Procedures for Granting Students Access to Their Records

 The Dean of Students, Room 104, Founders Hall, has been designated by the college to coordinate the inspection and review procedures for all student education records on campus.
 Students wishing to review their education records must make a written request to the Dean of Students listing the item/s of interest.
-Requests will be honored within a reasonable time, no longer than 45 days after the request has been made.
+Requests will be honored within a reasonable time, and an appointment will be scheduled no longer than 45 days after the request has been made.
+Meetings will be scheduled for a duration of no longer than 45 minutes, they will be supervised and will take place on campus.
+Students are not permitted to bring in cell phones, cameras or video recording devices to the inspection meeting and are not allowed to make copies or take photos of the records.
+To obtain copies please see release of records, academic record policies and transcript requests.

 Records Not Available to Students